EtherAir/coda-mcp/README.md

 Required environment variables:

 - `API_KEY`: Your Coda API key.
-You can generate one from your Coda account settings.
+You can generate one from your Coda account settings at https://coda.io/account

 This MCP server is also available with Docker: